Booyah (song)

-"Booyah" is a song by the Dutch record producer duo Showtek featuring co-production by Dutch record producers We are Loud and vocals by Dutch singer Sonny Wilson.
+"Booyah" is a song by the Dutch record producer duo Showtek featuring co-production by Dutch record producers We Are Loud and vocals by Dutch singer Sonny Wilson.
 It was released on 19 August 2013, through Spinnin' Records, and re-released on 18 October 2013 in collaboration with Polydor Records.
-The new version was adapted for radio and includes a drum and bass section.
-It entered the UK Singles Chart at number 5, making it the first Showtek release to chart in the UK, on 27 October 2013.
+It entered the UK Singles Chart at number five, making it the first Showtek release to chart in the UK, on 27 October 2013.
 A remix EP featuring Lucky Date and Cash Cash's remixes among others was released on 8 November 2013.
-"Booyah" is an electro-house song with reggae influences and a drum and bass section.

 Music video

 A music video to accompany the release of "Booyah" was first released onto YouTube on 17 September 2013 at a total length of four minutes and thirteen seconds.
 The video was taken in Muswell Hill, Crouch End and Finsbury Park, as well as on the London Underground and a London double-decker bus on route W7.